-How to check which customer the overpayment relates to, which has been transferred to the Department for Work and Pensions (DWP)/Department for Communities (DfC) for collection
+How to check which customer the overpayment relates to once debt has been transferred to the Department for Work and Pensions (DWP)/Department for Communities (DfC) for collection

 If a customer has migrated to Universal Credit (UC) with an outstanding tax credit debt, the amount will be transferred to the Department for Work and Pensions (DWP) and collected through UC payments.
 DWP will write to the customer directly.